aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

     return calcinfo

-.. note:: ``calcinfo.codes_info`` is a list of ``CodeInfo`` objects.
-This allows to support the execution of more than one code, and will be described later.

-.. note:: All content stored in the tempfolder will be then stored into the AiiDA database, potentially `forever`.
-Therefore, before generating huge files, you should carefully   think at how to design your plugin interface.
-In particular, give a look to the ``local_copy_list`` and ``remote_copy_list`` attributes of ``calcinfo``, described in more detail in the :doc:`Quantum ESPRESSO developer plugin tutorial<code_plugin_qe>`.

-By doing all the above, we have clarified what parameters should be passed to which code, we have prepared the input file that the code will access and we let also AiiDA know the name of the output file: our first input plugin is ready!

 .. note:: A single ``JobCalculation`` may have more than one code.
  For example, you may have one code to do the main calculation and another for pre/post processing.
  One ``CodeInfo`` should be specified for each code.
- The order of execution depends on the order of the CodeInfo in the list ``calcinfo.codes_info``.
+ The order of execution depends on the order of the ``CodeInfo`` in the list ``calcinfo.codes_info``.
 This makes ``JobCalculation`` very flexible and it is possible to pack multiple run in a single ``JobCalculation`` run.
  The mode of execution is controlled by ``codes_run_mode`` of the ``CalcInfo``.